Call Today! Free Immediate Response (818) 781-1570

 Posted by Alan Eisner | Jan 31, 2018

-If you are facing criminal charges that could result in jail or prison time, you will need an experienced Los Angeles criminal defense attorney who understands the range of alternative sentencing options and who will aggressively represent you in court.
+Suppose you are facing criminal charges that could result in jail or prison time.
+In that case, you will need an experienced Los Angeles criminal defense attorney who not only understands the range of alternative sentencing options but also passionately advocates for them.
+This level of commitment can provide you with a sense of reassurance and support during this challenging time.

 Alternative sentences in Los Angeles are frequently the best option for the court, society, and our clients.
 Our lawyers help judges see you as a real person, not just another criminal defendant.
-Our law firm can open the door to some creative alternative sentencing options that can make difference, rather than just punish you.
+Our law firm can open the door to some creative alternative sentencing options that can make a difference rather than just punish you.
+This potential for a positive outcome can instill a sense of optimism and encouragement in you.

-Alternative sentencing is typically available in misdemeanor and felony drug crime cases; however it can also be offered in other types of cases, such as theft crimes and domestic violence cases.
+Alternative sentencing is typically available in misdemeanor and felony drug crime cases; however, it can also be offered in other types of cases, such as theft crimes, domestic violence cases, and certain non-violent offenses.
 Alternative sentencing options are often a win for you and the California criminal justice system.

 It can prevent the county jails and state prisons from overcrowding, and it's also a significant cost savings to California tax payers who don't have to pay for your incarceration.
 In addition, it gives you the opportunity to rehabilitate and get your life in order, especially if you have a drug or alcohol addiction.

-At the Los Angeles criminal defense law firm of Eisner Gorin LLP, we strongly support alternative sentencing as we know from experience many of the available options can provide you with an opportunity to receive needed assistance to get your life on track.
+At the Los Angeles criminal defense law firm of Eisner Gorin LLP, we strongly support alternative sentencing.
+We know from experience that many of the available options can provide you with an opportunity to receive needed assistance to get your life on track.
 However, alternative sentencing is not an option for everyone.

 Again, it's important to note that alternative sentencing is not always an option in a Los Angeles County criminal court.
 There are many factors the judge will consider to determine if you are eligible for an alternative sentence.
 These factors include: